MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/what-are-calling-plans-in-office-365/set-the-caller-id-for-a-user.md

 ```
 ## <a name="want-to-know-more-about-windows-powershell"></a>Per saperne di più su Windows PowerShell

-- Windows PowerShell is all about managing users and what users are allowed or not allowed to do. È possibile gestire Office 365 e Skype for Business online da un'unica risorsa di amministrazione, semplificando il lavoro quotidiano se si hanno molte attività da svolgere.
-Per iniziare a usare Windows PowerShell, vedere questi argomenti:
+- Windows PowerShell is all about managing users and what users are allowed or not allowed to do.
+With Windows PowerShell, you can manage Office 365 and Skype for Business Online using a single point of administration that can simplify your daily work, when you have multiple tasks to do.
+To get started with Windows PowerShell, see these topics:

   - [Introduzione a Windows PowerShell e Skype for Business Online](https://go.microsoft.com/fwlink/?LinkId=525039)